Disclaimer: This is Untrue.

 2.1.4.1 Outline

-Yahweh created Buddhism inspiring Siddhartha Gautama in India.
+Yahweh created Buddhism by inspiring Siddhartha Gautama in India.

-It is said that Siddhartha Gautama was born in Lumbini on the southern foot of the Himalayas like in 563 BCE or 480 BCE.
+It is said that Siddhartha Gautama was born in Lumbini, at the southern foot of the Himalayas, around 563 BCE or 480 BCE.
 He was purportedly the son of a chief of a minor clan (the Shakya clan).
-He left the palace at the age of 29 to seek for true teachings.
-He was inspired and acquired the teachings at the age of 35 in Bodhgaya to the southeast of Lumbini.
-He started delivering his teachings in Sarnath and died in Kushinagar near Lumbini at the age of 80 like in 483 BCE or 400 BCE.
+He left the palace at the age of 29 to seek true teachings.
+He was inspired and acquired the teachings at the age of 35 in Bodhgaya, southeast of Lumbini.
+He began delivering his teachings in Sarnath and died in Kushinagar, near Lumbini, at the age of 80, around 483 BCE or 400 BCE.

-"Buddha" means "awakened one" or "enlighted one" in Buddhism.
+"Buddha" means "awakened one" or "enlightened one" in Buddhism.

 A Relief of an Ancient Buddhism (200 - 300 BCE) in Bharhut, Central-Northeastern India, near Bodhgaya is